Yersiniosis

 - Lethargy: Reduced activity and slow swimming.

-- Loss of Appetite: Decreased feeding behavior and significant weight loss.
+- Loss of Appetite: Decreased feeding behavior.

 - Abnormal Swimming Patterns: Fish may swim erratically or in circles due to loss of equilibrium.